Do Contact Lenses Have an Expiration Date?

 Photo Credit: singmeasmile via Flickr CC2.0Though rare, symptoms of an eye infection or other issue caused by contaminated or expired contact lenses can include:

 - Eye pain

 If you think you have an eye problem or infection of any kind, seek medical assistance from your eye care professional immediately.

 What Should I Do With Expired Lenses?

 The best way to dispose of expired contact lenses is to throw them away in a trash bag.
 Do not flush contacts or wash them down a drain.
 If contacts are flushed and not properly filtered out of sewage water, they end up in local streams and rivers, harming wildlife.
-If you’re looking for a more environmentally-friendly alternative, consider switching to monthly lenses or wearing glasses more often.
+If you’re looking for a more environmentally-friendly alternative, consider wearing glasses more often.
 Or, consider corrective eye surgery to eliminate the need for contacts altogether!